lesterlimjj/tp/docs/UserGuide.md

 * A house number must not be specified with a unit number.
 * `LOWER_BOUND_PRICE` and `UPPER_BOUND_PRICE` must be a non-negative number with up to 2 decimal places.
 If no value is given for a price, the price will be unbounded.
 * `PROPERTY_NAME` must be between 2 and 100 characters long and can only contain letters, numbers, apostrophes, periods, hyphens, and spaces.
-* `TAG` must be between 2 and 30 characters long and can only contain letters, numbers, apostrophes, spaces, periods, hyphens, underscores, plus, and ampersands.
-The tag cannot be blank and must not already exist.
+* `TAG` and `NEW_TAG` must be between 2 and 30 characters long and can only contain letters, numbers, apostrophes, spaces, periods, hyphens, underscores, plus, and ampersands.
+* `TAG` tag cannot be blank and must already exist.
+* `NEW_TAG` tag cannot be blank and must not already exist.

 Example:
 * `addListing pc/654321 h/12 lbp/300000 ubp/600000 n/Sunny Villa t/quiet t/pet-friendly nt/family-friendly nt/spacious`